modalitysystems/modalitysoftware-docs/twa/README.md

 Teamwork Analytics combines a native Microsoft Teams app for team creation and lifecycle management through automation and Power BI reporting.

 In preview is reporting for Microsoft PSTN Billing reporting.
+This module is deployed in select enterprise customers and provides full PSTN billing reports for Microsoft Teams calling plans and PSTN Audio Conferencing.
+This is currently bespoke reporting on a per customer basis.

 Teamwork Analytics can be run by Modality Systems in Azure as software as a service (SaaS) or on a customer azure tenant (CAT).